Taran05/CSCI-5709-Grp-10/README.md

 Upon successful registration, the user's data will be stored in the database, and a session will be created for the user to handle subsequent logins and interactions.

 ### Task 2: User Login
+1. The user navigates to the login page.
+2. The user enters their email and password.
+3. The system verifies the entered credentials.
+4. The system grants access to the user's account if the credentials are correct.
+5. The user is redirected to their account dashboard.

 For this task, we will implement the user login functionality, allowing registered users to access their accounts on the platform.
 Similar to the registration process, user logins will be subject to validations on both the frontend and backend.